RobotOperator/RobotOperator.github.io/README.md

-# Welcome to Robot Operator's Github Repository!
+# Welcome to Robot Operator's Github Portfolio!
-A collection of Robot Operator's software development and Computer Science work hosted by Github Pages.
+A collection of Lance Cain's (aka.
+Robot Operator) software development and Computer Science work hosted by Github Pages.

+* TOC
+{:toc}

 ## My Work in Computer Science at SNHU